JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 A service needing a shutdown hook/cleanup routine can implement [`Disposable`](upsource:///platform/util/src/com/intellij/openapi/Disposable.java) and perform necessary work in `dispose()` (see [Automatically Disposed Objects](disposers.md#automatically-disposed-objects)).

 #### Types
-The IntelliJ Platform offers three types of services: _application level_ services (global singleton), _project level_ services, and _module level_ services.
+The IntelliJ Platform offers three types of services: _application-level_ services (global singleton), _project-level_ services, and _module-level_ services.
 For the latter two, a separate instance of the service is created for each instance of its corresponding scope, see [Project Model Introduction](project_structure.md).

 > Please consider not using module-level services because it can increase memory usage for projects with many modules.